jackfirth/rhombus-brainstorming/stream_pipelines.md

 Transducers are first-class objects that describe a one-pass, incremental, and synchronous transformation of an ordered sequence of values.
 Reducers are similar to transducers, but instead of transforming the sequence into a new sequence, a reducer aggregates a sequence into a single result value.

-This proposal makes several assumptions:
+The APIs and example code in this proposal make several assumptions:

 - A surface syntax that uses traditional function-call notation, not S-expressions.
 - Some form of dot-operator for accessing values on objects.